 As a federal prosecutor, she also worked to make our neighborhoods safer.
 Ashleigh took on tough criminal cases and put armed bank robbers, drug dealers, child pornographers, and fraudsters behind bars.

-When two young children witnessed the electrocution death of their parents and brother by a downed power line, Ashleigh fought for the family to hold Southern California Edison accountable for putting profit over safety.
-Ashleigh took on the big corporate lawyers and won justice for the family, and forced Edison to safeguard utility lines throughout the region.
+When two young children witnessed the electrocution death of their parents and brother by a downed power line, Ashleigh fought for the family to hold the utility company accountable for putting profit over safety.
+Ashleigh took on the big corporate lawyers and won justice for the family, and forced the utility to safeguard electrical lines throughout the region.

 An experienced leader

 Ashleigh was elected by her peers to serve as president of the Orange County Bar Association, where she led efforts to increase accountability and charitable contributions to communities in greatest need of legal support, and established the Veterans & Military Committee to focus on providing pro bono services to our veterans and military families.

 Throughout her distinguished law career of standing up for others, Ashleigh also served as co-chair of the Gay & Lesbian Law Union, vice-president of the Hispanic Bar Association, and president of the Orange County Women Lawyers.

 As Chair of the Anaheim Community Services Board, and a two-term commissioner, Ashleigh helped secure funding for local non-profit organizations that work to lift people out of poverty, prevent elder abuse, offer job training and placement, and provide additional education and arts resources to our at-risk youth.